mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 !!!
 Note

-    Any files included in the `theme` but not included in the `theme_dir` will still be utilized.
-The `theme_dir` will only override/replace files in the `theme`.
+    Any files included in the parent theme (defined in `name`) but not included in the `custom_dir` will still be utilized.
+The `custom_dir` will only override/replace files in the parent theme.
 If you want to remove files, or build a theme from scratch, then you should review the documentation for building a [custom theme].

 #### Overriding Template Blocks

 The built-in themes implement many of their parts inside template blocks which can be individually overridden in the `main.html` template.
-Simply create a `main.html` template file in your `theme_dir` and define replacement blocks within that file.
+Simply create a `main.html` template file in your `custom_dir` and define replacement blocks within that file.
 Just make sure that the `main.html` extends `base.html`.
 For example, to alter the title of the MkDocs theme, your replacement `main.html` template would contain the following: